 The only drawback to doing it yourself is the old self-discipline issue.
 Can you trust yourself to make the higher payment each month?
 Will you remember to do it?
 Luckily, these days you can set up automated payments within your checking account for free, so it shouldn’t be too much of a problem either way.
 And you have the benefit of backing out at anytime if your financial situation changes.

 You don’t have to nail it down to an exact science either.
 You can always pay an extra $100, $200, or $300 a month if you’d like.
 Find a number that works for you and stick to it.
 Or make extra payments throughout the year based on your income fluctuations.
 If you’re determined to pay your mortgage off, every little bit helps.
+You can even round up your payments.

 You don’t need to enroll in a “mortgage acceleration program” or hire a “certified mortgage acceleration specialist” to help you figure out how to make your loan amortize more quickly.
 It’s really quite simple.
 Don’t fall for gags that require you to pay an extraneous set-up fee or a transaction fee every time you make a payment.
 Your goal is to pay less, not more.